shuang-jie/shuang-jie.github.io/index.md

 ## Publications

-* Zhang, S.*, Shen Y., Chen I. and Lee, J. (2023+) [Bayesian Modeling of Interaction between Features in Sparse Multivariate Count Data with Application to Microbiome Study](https://shuang-jie.github.io/files/SJ-P1.pdf) (To appear in The Annals of Applied Statistics)
+* Zhang, S., Shen Y., Chen I. and Lee, J. (2023+) [Bayesian Modeling of Interaction between Features in Sparse Multivariate Count Data with Application to Microbiome Study](https://shuang-jie.github.io/files/SJ-P1.pdf) (To appear in The Annals of Applied Statistics)

    Presented at O’ Bayes 2022